-Figure 5 evaluates the time-mean LWPic with no filtering using $f{LWP}$ .
-The bias plot in Fig. 5 shows the 0.9 value of the time-mean satellite $f{LWP}$ contour to highlight regions where the satellite data are likely to be more reliable.
-The spatial patterns of the model and satellite have a spatial correlation r value of 0.68.
-There is a negative model bias off the east coast of Florida, although there is generally a lot of rain present in this region, as indicated by the $f{LWP}$ contour and Fig. 4, such that the satellite measurements are more uncertain.
-There is also a negative model bias between Greenland and Canada and on the east side of Greenland where the $f{LWP}$ is high.
-The grid-box mean LWP is also biased low there (Fig. D1), indicating that the model clouds are too thin (rather than the cloud fraction too low; see also Fig. 1).
-Positive biases occur off the west coast of Africa at around $18^{\circ}$ N; however, the LWPic is very low in this region.
+- 310 Fig. 5 evaluates the time-mean LWP{ic} with no filtering using f{LWP} .
+The bias plot in Fig. 5 shows the 0.9 value of the timemean satellite f{LWP} contour to highlight regions where the satellite data are likely to be more reliable.
+The spatial pattern of the model and satellite have a spatial correlation r value of 0.68.
+There is a negative model bias off the east coast of Florida, although there is generally a lot of rain present in this region as indicated by the f{LWP} contour and Fig. 4, such that the satellite measurements are more uncertain.
+There is also a negative model bias between Greenland and Canada and on the east side - 315 of Greenland where the $f{\rm LWP}$ is high.
+The grid-box mean LWP is also biased low there (Fig. D1) indicating that the model clouds are too thin (rather than the cloud fraction too low; see also Fig. 1).
+Positive biases occur off the west coast of Africa at around 18° N, however, the LWP{ic} is very low in this region.
 Further positive biases occur in the stratocumulus to the north of Scandinavia.
-Again, these are not associated with cloud fraction biases (see Figs. D1 and 1), suggesting model stratocumulus clouds that are too thick.
+Again, these are not associated with cloud fraction biases (see Figs. D1 and 1) suggesting model stratocumulus that are too thick. - 320 Fig. 6 compares LWP{ic} where $f{LWP} > 0.99$ for both the model and satellite (hereafter $LWPic{0.99}$).

-Figure 6 compares LWPic after filtering both the model and satellite data (before time averaging) to only include data points for which $f{LWP} > 0.99$ (hereafter LWPic0.99).
 This selects cloud scenes that are likely to be non-precipitating and non-convective clouds, which are likely to be either stratocumulus or shallow cumulus clouds.
-The regions of stratocumulus north of Scandinavia and around Iceland where there were positive biases with no filtering for $f{LWP} > 0.99$ now have even larger LWPic biases, again indicating that the
+The regions of stratocumulus north of Scandinavia and around Iceland where there were positive biases with no filtering for $f{LWP} > 0.99$ now have even larger LWP{ic} biases, again indicating that the model low clouds may to be too thick.
+The negative biases west of Greenland remain.
+Since there is generally little RWP in this region and the f{LWP} filtering - has been performed, this indicates that the LWP{ic} evaluation in this region is likely to be robust.
+There are now negative 325 biases extending from the coast of Florida up to near the UK suggesting that clouds there are too thin, although instrumental uncertainties may still be high here given the uncertainty in the satellite estimate of f{LWP} and the larger amount of RWP that occurs here.